Cubes, cacti, and framed long knots: The space of normalized overlapping intervals

 We conclude this Section with some questions.
-Recall from formula \eqref{Eq:ov-action-on-Omega-G} that if $G$ is a topological group, then the overlapping intervals operad (and hence the little $2$-cubes operad) acts on $\Omega G$.
+If $G$ is a topological group, then the overlapping intervals operad (and hence the little $2$-cubes operad) acts on $\Omega G$, roughly by concatenating loops according to the interval coordinates and multiplying elements of $G$ in orders given by their heights.
 Salvatore \cite{Salvatore:2009} constructed an action on $\Omega G$ of a certain operad of cacti with spines.
 Roughly, that operad is the same as $\Cact$ except that each lobe has a basepoint that need not be the local root.
 One can map $\Cact$ to this operad by taking each basepoint to be the local root.
 Hence $\Cact$ acts on $\Omega G$.

 \begin{conjecture} Let $G$ be a topological group.
 Via the maps of symmetric sequences $\Ov \to \Ov^1 \to \Cact^1 \to \Cact$, the actions of $\Ov$ and $\Cact$ on $\Omega G$ are compatible up to homotopy at the space level. \end{conjecture}